AdnanElAssadi56/jericho-sac-adaptive/README.md

 ```

 ### Expected Runtime
 Each 10k step experiment takes approximately **2-4 hours** depending on hardware.
-You can run multiple experiments in parallel if you have sufficient resources.
+Multiple experiments can be run in parallel if sufficient resources are available.

 ### Interpreting Results
 - **Look for trends** rather than absolute scores at 10k steps